 \subsection{States and registers}

 In what follows we make a detailed description of the state in each step of Protocol {1}.
-Our main goal is to show that the quantum state of the adversary at the end of the protocol does not depend on who is the sender nor the receiver.
-We will later use this fact in the security proof in Section \ref{sec:security_analysis}.
+Our main goal is to show that the quantum state of the adversary at the end of the protocol does not depend on who is the sender or the receiver.
+We will later use this fact in the security proof in Sec. \ref{sec:security_analysis}.

-Here we adopt the notation that $A$ denotes registers held by the adversary $\adv$, and $\bar{A}$ denotes all the other registers, i.e. of the honest parties (including the sender and the receiver).
-After Step 2, i.e. once $S$ and $R$ are defined, we distinguish $S$ and $R$ registers from the registers of honest parties $\hon$.
+Here we adopt the notation that $A$ denotes registers held by the adversary $\adv$, and $\bar{A}$ denotes all the other registers, i.e., of the honest parties (including the sender and the receiver).
+After Step 2, i.e., once $S$ and $R$ are defined, we distinguish $S$ and $R$ registers from the registers of honest parties $\hon$.

 In the following we specify what are the assumptions associated with each step of the protocol.
 Additionally, we explicitly write out the state $\xi^{(j)}$ after each step $j$ of the protocol, taking into account all the registers that play a role in the particular step.
 Therefore, we remark that our notation may be cumbersome at the first glance.
 However, we advise the reader to refer to Table \ref{app:tab:registers} at any point of our proof.